 Serums are designed to be worn under moisturiser or mixed with your moisturiser.
 Look for one that contains an ingredient called niacinamide, which is a vitamin B derivative.
 Niacinamide helps to tighten enlarged pores, reduce sebum production and prevent pore blockages.

-Unlike many serums, which can be oily and heavy on the sin, niacinamide serums tend to be lighter, water based varieties.
+Unlike many serums, which can be oily and heavy on the skin, niacinamide serums tend to be lighter, water based varieties.
 They still add moisture to the skin, but give your skin a fresher look and feel.
 They're especially useful if your skin becomes oiler and oiler throughout the day.

 If you’d like to use a face mask, do so no more than once a week, and try one that has clay as a main ingredient.
 Clay is excellent at gently drawing excess oil from the skin, helping to combat shine and improve skin texture.
 Always follow up with a gentle moisturiser afterwards.

 The moisturiser you use may also need to change throughout the year.
-Yor skincare tips for summer may well need to be different to what you use in the winter.
+Your skincare routine for summer may well need to be different to your winter regime.

 If your skin, whilst still being oily, feels more irritated or dehydrated during the colder months, you’ll need a heavier moisturiser.
 (But still suitable for oily skin.)
 Harsh winds, central heating and being inside for days on end can make even oily skin feel rough and you may find that your skin gets oilier as it overcompensates.
 Read our winter skincare tips for more advice.

-But in the warmer months, your heavier winter skincare will make your oily skin even more oily, especially as you’ll naturally sweat more.
+In the warmer months, your heavier winter skincare will sit on your skin and cause more oiliness, especially as you’ll naturally sweat more.
 So switch to a lighter weight moisturiser, perhaps one that’s gel based or contains the lightweight hydrating agent, hyaluronic acid.

-Whilst we can’t promise you the earth (since the causes of oily skin vary from person to person) we can promise you some skincare options that so many of our customers have written about to tell us how much our range of alkalising skincare products have transformed their lives and helped to get rid of oily skin.
+Whilst we can’t promise you the earth (since the causes of oily skin vary from person to person) we can promise you some effective skincare options.
+So many of our customers have told us how much our range of alkalising skincare products have transformed their lives and helped to get rid of oily skin.

 So give us a try.
-We could be just the thing you’re looking for!
+We could be just the skin care range you’re looking for!